Close Menu

 • Incorrect: If you spend money wisely, you won’t save it all.
 (Though grammatical, it reverses the intended meaning.)

-See also Opposite of Fortuitous: A Complete Guide to Understanding and Using the Term
+See also Understanding the Opposite of Expository Writing: A Complete Guide

 Different Forms and Examples